semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 export SEMAPHORE_ORGANIZATION=YOUR_ORGANIZATION
 ```

+[Other environment variables](#configuration) may be configured as well, depending on your needs.

 <b>5.
 Bootstrap the CDK application</b>

 The AWS CDK requires a few resources to be around for it to work properly: